TranNhatTan14/Obsidian/content/Education & Learning/Courses/Specialization/Machine Learning Specialization.md

-#BreakIntoAI with Machine Learning Specialization.
+with Machine Learning Specialization.
 Master fundamental AI concepts and develop practical machine learning skills in the beginner-friendly, 3-course program by AI visionary Andrew Ng

 - Basic coding (for loops, functions, if/else statements) & high school-level math (arithmetic, algebra)
 - Other math concepts will be explained